Man with 2 children allegedly pulls knife on Cambridge jogger for not social distancing

 People who run in the area said they were surprised to hear something like this had happened.

-“That’s really scary and disappointing because these ordinances asking people to wear masks are meant to make people safer so its strange people are maybe overreacting in ways people are less safe,” Alex Berke said.
+“That’s really scary and disappointing because these ordinances asking people to wear masks are meant to make people safer so it’s strange people are maybe overreacting; in ways people are less safe,” runner Alex Berke said.

 Runners told 7NEWS they have noticed people being more vocal about distancing and wearing masks.